Ethnicities in Iran: Georgians

 Iranian Georgians are Twelver Shia Muslims, whereas the vast majority of Georgians elsewhere in the world are Christian.

 The Georgian language is the only Caucasian language fully functioning in Iran and it's spoken only by those that live in Fereydan and Fereydunshahr, and in smaller pockets all over Iran.
 Almost all other communities of Iranian Georgians in Iran have already lost their language, but retain a clear Georgian identity.

 Once a very large minority in Iran mainly due to mass deportations by the various early modern age and modern age Iranian empires (Safavids, Afsharids, and Qajars), of their Georgian subjects, nowadays, due to intermarrying and assimilating the number of Georgians in Iran is estimated to be over 100,000.

 The Georgian language is still used by many of the Georgians in Iran.
 The centre of Georgians in Iran is Fereydunshahr, a small city 150 km to the west of Isfahan.
 The western part of Isfahan province is historically called Fereydan.
 In this area there are 10 Georgian towns and villages around Fereydunshahr.
 In this region the old Georgian identity is retained the best compared to other places in Iran.
 In many major Iranian cities, such as Tehran, Isfahan, Karaj and Shiraz, and Rasht live Georgians too.

 In many other places such as Najafabad, Rahmatabad, Yazdanshahr and Amir Abad (near Isfahan) there are also Georgian pockets and villages.
-In Mazandaran Province in northern Iran, there are ethnic Georgians too.
-They live in the town of Behshahr, and also in Behshahr county, in Farah Abad, and many other places, which are usually called "Gorji Mahalle" (Georgian Neighbourhood).
+In Mazandaran province in northern Iran, there are ethnic Georgians too.
+They live in the town of Behshahr, and also in Behshahr county, in Farah Abad, and many other places, which are usually called "Gorji Mahale" (Georgian Neighbourhood).
 Most of these Georgians no longer speak the Georgian language, but retain aspects of Georgian culture and a Georgian identity.
 Some argue that Iranian Georgians retain remnants of Christian traditions, but there is no evidence for this.